987123-github/Mapping-2-/Main terms..md

 3.** ZERO TRUST SECURITY -  no one is trusted by default from inside or outside the network, and verification
                             is required from everyone trying to gain access to resources on the network .

-#VPN
+#VPN#
  - It stands  Virtual Private Networking.
   - protects its users by encrypting their data and masking their IP addresses .
+  -
+  -  ## Load Balancer : - the method of distributing network traffic equally across a pool of resources that support an application.
+  - ## USE CASES :_ the method of distributing network traffic equally across a pool of resources that support an application.
+  -